BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 together.
 It

-* maintains a list of JMS Command Generators for each HTTP request method.
+* maintains a list of JMS Command Generators for each HTTP request method that HJB can conceivably give a response to.

 * on receiving a HTTP request on a given URL for a given method, it determines if there is a generator matching that URL.

   - if there is none, it returns *404 NOT FOUND* in the HTTP response.

-* on finding a matching Command Generator, it uses it to generate the JMS Command, then schedules the Command for execution on its specific execution thread.
+* on finding a matching Generator, it uses it to generate the JMS Command, then schedules the Command for execution on its specific execution thread.

-* once execution is complete, it uses the Command Generator to send a response based on the final stateOB of the Command.
+* once execution is complete, it uses the Command Generator to send a response based on the final state of the Command.

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_